North Hempstead, New York: Government

 The Town of North Hempstead is governed by a seven-member board composed of six council members and the Town Supervisor.
 Council members are each elected by and represent a single district within the Town.
-The Supervisor is elected by and represents the entirety of the Town.
-In addition to Supervisor, there are two other Town-wide elected positions—Town Clerk and Receiver of Taxes.
+The Supervisor is elected at-large and represents the entirety of the Town.
+In addition to Supervisor, there are two other town-wide positions elected at-large: Town Clerk and Receiver of Taxes.

 Elected officials

 Supervisor

-As of August 2022, the Town Supervisor of North Hempstead is Jennifer S. DeSena (R (D)-Manhasset).
-DeSena, a registered Democrat who ran on the Republican ticket, succeeded Judi Bosworth.
-DeSena defeated former Town Clerk and Nassau County Legislator Wayne H. Wink, Jr. (D-Roslyn).
+As of January 2024, the Town Supervisor of North Hempstead is Jennifer S. DeSena (R–Manhasset).

+The following is a list of North Hempstead's supervisors, from 1784 to present:

 Council members

-As of August 2022, the North Hempstead Town Council consists of the following council members:
+As of January 2024, the North Hempstead Town Council consists of the following council members:

 Clerk

-As of August 2022, the Town Clerk of North Hempstead is Ragini Srivastava (R-Manhasset Hills).
+As of January 2024, the Town Clerk of North Hempstead is Ragini Srivastava (R–Manhasset Hills).

 Receiver of Taxes

-As of August 2022, the Receiver of Taxes of North Hempstead is Charles Berman (D-Roslyn Heights).
+As of January 2024, the Receiver of Taxes of North Hempstead is Mary Jo Collins (R–Flower Hill).

 Politics

-In the 2020 U.S. presidential election, the majority of voters residing within the Town of North Hempstead and cast a vote in the election voted for Joseph Biden (D).
+In the 2020 U.S. presidential election, 396,504 Town of North Hempstead voted for Joseph Biden (D) at 54.11% of the electorate.
+Donald Trump (R) received 326,716 votes, placing him at 44.59% of the vote.